Skip to content

 (1C) time local form

-ARC-IT provides the following definition:
+ARC-IT will display the following definition:

-The Communciation solution NTP - UDP/IP is used within Australia, Canada, the E.U. and the U.S..
+The communication solution NTP - UDP/IP is used within Australia, Canada, the E.U. and the U.S..
 It combines standards associated with NTP with those for I-I: UDP/IP.
 The NTP standards include standards required to reliably set time information in a subsystem.
 The I-I: UDP/IP standards include lower-layer standards that support the Network Time Protocol that allows NTP servers to provide time synchronization services to other NTP servers and clients.

 And by clicking on the "Communication Solutions" tab, the user can reveal the communication view diagram as follows: